-Bunkers and Hazards
+Bunkers and other penalty Areas

 This is an area that will required considerable improvement and upgrading.
 The major areas of concern are differing sand consistency, sand depth and distribution within bunkers, sand compaction and poor or ineffective drainage.
 As with course drainage improving bunkers will form a significant part of the 3-year rolling course improvement plan.